-Year Deficit Potential SEPC Action M1-M4 None F Progress 1st professionalism citation Satisfactory reflective exercise; progress 2nd professionalism citations Monitoring status; progress 2 professionalism citations in the Repeat module/clerkship; Monitoring status same module or clerkship 3 or more professionalism Special review: do not progress: potential actions include citations or no additional action, leave of absence, repeat all or part 1 severe citation or finding of In of a year, monitoring, probation or dismissal Violation following a formal conduct hearing/review by SCAI
+Year Deficit Potential SEPC Action M1-M4 None Progress 1st professionalism citation Satisfactory reflective exercise; progress 2nd professionalism citations Monitoring status; progress 2 professionalism citations in the same module or clerkship Repeat module/clerkship; Monitoring status 3 or more professionalism citations or 1 severe citation ^{} or finding of In Violation following a formal conduct hearing/review by SCAI Special review: do not progress: potential actions include no additional action, leave of absence, repeat all or part of a year, monitoring, probation or dismissal

-- All citations are validated by the course/clerkship director or Assistant Deans of Medical Education; Office of Student Affairs is informed for counseling purposes - Students may use the appeal mechanism for any citation - First citation in the non-severe category triggers reflective exercise and development of a personal action plan.
+- Office of Student Affairs is informed for counseling purposes - Students may use the appeal mechanism for any citation - First citation in the non-severe category triggers reflective exercise and development of a personal action plan.
 The student may be referred to SDC for coaching as they develop their reflection.
 The reflection and action plan is submitted to, and approved by a voting member of the SEPC, who reports compliance with the requirement to the SEPC - Monitoring for academic professionalism citations requires tailored remediation; failure to meet monitoring requirements of SEPC moves student to probation or dismissal - Monitoring status may be removed after six (6) months without further professionalism or conduct concerns, at the discretion of the SEPC; any new violations after monitoring status was removed may result in probation or dismissal - An F-grade due to academic professionalism citation(s) may require repeating the course or clerkship and demonstrating competency in professionalism.

-^{} see Policy 9.9.3 for examples of severe professionalism citations (e.g., Section 4, items #18-20)
+see Policy 9.9.3 for examples of severe professionalism citations (e.g., Section 4, items #18-20)